Skip to main content

 Marking Alerts as Read

-• Click the three-dot menu on an individual alert and select “Mark as read”
+• Click the envelope icon on an individual alert to toggle its read/unread status

 • Click Mark all as read at the top to mark all visible alerts as read